prathik-106/Custom-bsc-for-coverage/README.md

   Problem                   Possible Cause
   ------------------------- ---------------------------------------------
-  No `PROBE_` strings in    Instrumentation was not installed correctly generated Verilog         or BSC was not rebuilt.
+  No `PROBE_` strings in    Instrumentation was not installed correctly generated Verilog         or BSC was not rebuilt, or `bsc` on `PATH`
+                            is the stock (non-instrumented) build.

   No probe messages during  Simulator was built using stale Verilog or simulation                the wrong compiler output.

   Empty coverage report     The simulation log does not correspond to the
-                            generated Verilog directory.
+                            generated Verilog directory/file.

+  Verilator: "Cannot find    Design references BSC Verilog primitives file containing module"   that weren't inlined.
+Add
+                            `-I$BLUESPECDIR/Verilog $BLUESPECDIR/Verilog/*.v`
+                            to the Verilator command.
   -----------------------------------------------------------------------

 ------------------------------------------------------------------------